Book tickets for 2026 now (open from 17th January)

 Edinburgh Castle is the centre point of the city and can be seen rising above the skyline from just about wherever you are in the city.
 However, there are few places that you can get a truly beautiful vantage point.
 The Vennel provides, what is arguably the best viewpoint of the Castle.
 Tucked away at the foot of the Grassmarket, the street connects Lauriston Place with West Port.

-The cascading steps, Victorian streetlamps and 16th century architecture make The Vennel possibly the most Instagramable spot in the city.
+The cascading steps, Victorian streetlamps and 16th century architecture make The Vennel possibly the most Instagrammable spot in the city, and also is a prominent scene within the popular ‘One Day’ Netflix series.

 Princes Street Gardens